MoritzHorch/MoritzHorch.github.io/README.md

 Personally, I used the Testing Librar for React as well and rely on known best practices and patterns.

-## Work in progress

-- Coverage is not yet working.
-Even though I use `vitest run --coverage` as suggested, the output will always be zero coverage.
-This is bad, as I want transparency about what part of the codebase contains potential errors.
-Neither can I make sure that the whole code base is covered.

 # Sources

 [1] Svelte - Cybernetically enhanced web apps, August 2022.
 [Online].
 Available: [https://svelte.dev/](https://svelte.dev/)